snibo13/projects/content/posts/MAPR.md

 ---
 My school offers a two-part course on building robots.
 The first part focuses on defining the robot and all of its requirements, while the second focuses on building the system you described.
 Within a group of four, your task is to make this robot and get it to pass as many of the requirements you set out as possible.

 There were no boundaries to what form or function your robot took, as long as you could build it within your budget.
 Ideas ranged from an autonomous food dispensary to video game assistance tools.
 My group opted to go for an indoor mapping and delivery robot.
-Thus MAPR ( Mapping And Payload Robot) was born.
+Thus, MAPR ( Mapping And Payload Robot) was born.

 ![Design Render (Anna Yu)](../imgs/MAPR-renders.png "Design Render (Anna Yu)")

 Amongst the four of us, I focused on implementing controls and configuring the drivetrain.
-We opted to use ROS so most of my software work was focused on creating the "glue" to connect existing ROS packages to our custom components.
-Before I get into that a little bit about the system.
+We opted to use ROS, so most of my software work was focused on creating the "glue" to connect existing ROS packages to our custom components.
+Before I get into that, a bit about the system.

 # Parts List
 - Khadas Edge 2 (Compute)